ssamal2801/ssamal2801/README.md

 ### 🛠️ What I'm Currently Working On:

-- 🌐 Building a budget estimation web app to visualize and calculate Architectural expenses.
+- 🌐 Creating a library that will change how you view central state management in web app development.
+Read more -> https://www.npmjs.com/package/redux-swag
 - 🤖 Developing a personal AI assistant that will control all my IOT devices that I handcrafted and hosted on my personal server at my home.
 - 📺 Creating an AI-powered YouTube channel growth tool with data visualization.